-I know it can be challenging to know what to pack for a destination you’ve never been to.
+Knowing what to pack for a destination you’ve never been to can be challenging.

-That’s why I wanted to share with you my complete Tulum packing list that I created when we moved to Tulum as digital nomads around this time last year.
+That’s why I wanted to share my complete Tulum packing list that I created when we moved to Tulum as digital nomads.

-In this guide, I’ll be sharing my top packing tips for Tulum including what you should consider packing depending on the weather, the month you visit, and the activities you wish to do there.
+In this guide, I’ll share my top packing tips for Tulum, including what you should consider packing depending on the weather, the month you visit, and the activities you want to do.

-Here’s the ultimate packing guide for Tulum Mexico!
+This is the ultimate packing guide for Tulum, Mexico!

 The Complete Guide: What to Wear & Pack for Tulum